Back to Blog

-Row-Oriented vs Column-Oriented Databases
+Row-Oriented vs Column-Oriented Databases for AI Applications - AI Data Architecture Guide

 In a row-oriented database, data is stored and retrieved by rows.
 All values for a particular record or tuple are stored together.
 Here’s a simplified example of how data might be stored in a row-oriented database like MariaDB: